 - Have all the relevant documents like certificates, visa, reference letters and other documents pertinent to the position you are applying for

 - Wait patiently for the interview call

 Now, either you would get an interview call or an unfortunate email of rejection.
 Both should be accepted humbly.
-In a case of rejection don’t lose your heart and try to figure out things which might have gone wrong.
-In most case either you do not fulfill their requirements (which you can work upon) or there is more good candidate than you (this is not in anybody’s hand).
+In a case of rejection don’t lose your heart but try to figure out things which might have gone wrong.
+In most case either you do not fulfill their requirements (which you can work upon), or there are better candidates than you (this is not in anybody’s hand) in line.
 If you are fortunate enough you would get an interview call.
 Even for an internship, there may be multiple rounds, and in most cases, the first round is a telephonic or Skype HR round.
-After this, there is generally a technical round and in the end, the company would invite you for a face to face meeting at their office.
+After this, there is a technical round, and in the end, the company would invite you for a face to face meeting at their office.
 It is important to note that some cases may have one round consisting of HR and technical and then face to face interview and in some situations, only one round would decide your fortune.
 So, therefore it depends on company to company.

 Before giving the interview learn some interview etiquettes which are necessary online.
 Here are some things which I would point from my experience: